MocioF/campi-moduli-italiani/readme.txt

 == Changelog ==
 = 1.2.2 =
+* modified table _comuni_variazioni (ISTAT changed the file's format)
+* modified table _comuni_soppressi (ISTAT changed the file's format)
-- updated jquery-ui-dialog.css to version used in WP 5.6
+* updated jquery-ui-dialog.css to version used in WP 5.6
 * added standard wpcf7's classes to [comune] (wpcf7-select), [stato] (wpcf7-select) and [cf] (wpcf7-text)
 * changed behaviour of option "use_label_element" in [comune]: if not set, no strings will be shown before selects
-* changed default first element as labels in selects of [comune]
+* changed previous first elements used as labels in selects of [comune]
 * added option to use a label in [stato] (Select a Country)
 * changed class name: gcmi_wrap to gcmi-wrap
-* for [comune] it is now possible to set custom classes both for the <span> container and for the <select>s *
+* for [comune] it is now possible to set custom classes both for the span container and for the selects *
 * [comune] shortcode (not for CF7):
 * changed class name: gcmi_comune to gcmi-comune
 * added options "use_label_element"; default to true
-* removed <p> and <div> elements
+* removed p and div tags

 = 1.2.1 =
 * Bug fix: fixed [stato] not replacing mail-tag with contry name